Body Recomposition - Building lean muscle, and losing fat at the same time.

 How To Train For Body Recomposition

-Most individuals simply don’t have enough muscle on their frame to achieve the lean, strong look they want.
+Most individuals simply don’t have enough muscle on their frame to achieve the physique they want.
 This is true for women & men alike.
 Without a smart, individualized training program, you’ll always struggle to achieve your goal body composition.

 More muscle mass also makes it easier to stay lean long term.
 Moving a heavier (more muscular) body = you burning more calories.
 And, when your muscles are larger, you’re able to output more force and lift heavier weights.
 This also leads to more calories burned.
 So more muscle speeds up your metabolism, and makes staying lean easier in the long-term.